cristiandibella/macscheduler/README.md

 # macscheduler
-Scheduler shutdown and poweroff your Mac with this awesome script :)
+Scheduler shutdown and poweron your Mac with this awesome script :)

 Install: